 Enterprise software systems that are used to support district-wide administration or state mandated reporting requirements shall be capitalized and depreciated over its useful life if the cost of the software meets the capitalization threshold.
-Retail off the shelf software is deemed to be intangible property and is not considered to be a capital asset under this policy.
+Other software should be reviewed to determine if it meets qualification for an intangible asset.
+See intangible assets section for capitalization and definitions.
 Costs associated with software maintenance, licensing and customer support will NOT be capitalized.
-The value of software may be included in the capitalized value of a computer if it is pre-loaded at the time of purchase and the value of the software is not separately identified on the invoice.
+The value of software may be included in the capitalized value of a computer if it is preloaded at the time of purchase and the value of the software is not separately identified on the invoice.